teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 <hr class="tall">

-# Copyright Require's a "Modicum of Creativity."
+# Copyright Requires Only a "Modicum of Creativity"

 Copyright only protects works of "creative authorship."
 How creative?
 Any modicum of creativity will suffice.
 As one court put it, just the "taint of originality" is enough.
 Even simple games like Breakout and video poker meet the minimum creativity requirements for a copyright.